labarlab-emorep/func_model/README.md

         └── X.sub-ER0009_ses-day2_task-movies_desc-decon_model-task.xmat.1D

 ```
 The modeled output found in the 'func' directory is the '\*_stats_REML+tlrc.[BRIK|HEAD]' files, with the accompanying residual '\*_errts_REML+tlrc.[BRIK|HEAD]' files.
 Also available are the 3dDeconvolve and 3dREMLfit commands used as shell scripts, and the design X-files.
+Separate models (task, block, mixed) are organized according to the 'model' key.
+Finally, the intersection mask used in modeling the data is provided.

 The directory 'func/motion_files' contains the motion input 1D files as well as a JSON detailing the number and proportion of volumes excluded.
 Likewise, the directory 'func/timing_files' contain AFNI-style timing files.